- 14/08/2023

 1. Why Email Marketing Matters

-CostEffectiveness: Compared to many other marketing channels, email offers an attractive ROI, making it accessible to businesses of all sizes.
+CostEffectiveness: Unlike many other marketing channels, email offers an attractive ROI, making it accessible to businesses of all sizes.

 Measurable: Analytics tools provide valuable insights into open rates, clickthrough rates, conversions, and customer behavior.